-This site makes it easy to visualize data from the literature, and offers assistance in calculating the solid transport associated with a flow section.
+BedloadWeb is the online version of he program BedloadR which objectives is to make it easy visualization data from the literature, and to offer assistance in calculating the sediment transport associated with a flow section.
 It aims to be a collaborative platform to encourage exchanges between researchers and practitioners, but also, to be educational for students

 The 'Database' tab is used to select one or more rivers for its physical characteristics (slope, grain size distribution, channel width).
 The results are displayed graphically and can be downloaded for external use (in text format).
 The database contains more than 11,000 values collected from more than 120 sites for a wide range of slopes, widths, grain sizes, and from the laboratory and the field.
 All datasets have been checked for consistency (in particular hydraulics) and include at least the following information: slope, D50, width, flow or depth, solid transport.
 The 'Select a river' tab allows to find all the information about a particular river (its identity file) and the corresponding data.
 The 'Multicriteria selection' tab allows selecting data from selection criteria.
 The data can also be compared with some standard equations.
 The goal is educational, because it is possible to test the sensitivity of models to the different input parameters